+Monitoring of the implementation of relevant Standing Committee Recommendations regarding the illegal killing of birds.
 Identification of main threats and monitoring of wildlife outside protected areas or areas of high biological value.
-Monitoring of the Revised Action Plan for the Eradication of the Ruddy Duck (2011-2015).
-Implementation and awareness on the Code of conduct on zoological gardens and aquaria and invasive alien species in Europe (2011); the Code of conduct on hunting and invasive alien species in Europe (2011); the Code of Conduct on Alien Invasive Species for European Botanic Gardens (2011); the European Charter on Angling and Biodiversity (2010) and the European Charter on Hunting and Biodiversity (2007).
+Assessment of the need to address environmental impacts of sport activities, especially in vulnerable and semi-natural areas; assessment of the need for an update of the Code of Conduct for Sustainable Open-air Sports and Leisure Activities [document PE-S-TO (99) 7].
+Implementation and awareness on the Code of conduct on pets and invasive alien species in Europe (2011); the Code of conduct on hunting and invasive alien species in Europe (2011); the European Charter on Angling and Biodiversity (2010) and the European Charter on Hunting and Biodiversity (2007).